deeps-03/MedAnnot/README.md

-# MedAnnot - Medical Image Viewer and Annotation Tool
+# MedAnnot - Medical Image Viewer and Annotation Tool (Under Development)

 A modern, web-based medical image viewer and annotation tool built with React, TypeScript, and modern web technologies.
 This application provides a robust platform for viewing and annotating medical images with an intuitive user interface.